nokia/consumer-rate-limiting/README.md

 ### Request processing
 This plugin integrates with generic Kong authentication plugins, so you can use any available authorization plugin to identify consumers.

-If the plugin gets and authenticated call it looks, if the consumer has a limit defined for the API his calling.
+If the plugin gets an authenticated call it looks, if the consumer has a limit defined for the API his calling.
 If not it look at the default limits.
 If no limits are defined the call is passed through the plugin.

 In case the consumer already exceeded the call count, the call is not passed to the destination API and a HTTP response with code 429 is send back.